1231301695/TT4L_G6_Requirements_Project/SRS.md

 **3.10.1.1.
 System Uptime**

-The University Communication and Services Portal shall maintain an uptime of 99.9%, ensuring continuous availability for students, lecturers, parents, and administrators.
+The EduAxis shall maintain an uptime of 99.9%, ensuring continuous availability for students, lecturers, parents, and administrators.

 **3.10.1.2.
 Data Integrity**